jeffcardillo/TheMovieDB-Android-Architecture-Patterns/README.md

 THE_MOVIE_DB_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 ```

-This is needed because the following entry in the `build.gradle` file will pull that value at build time and place it in the `BuildConfig` class so it can be used in the code.
-This allows you to use a local API KEY that will not be added to source control:
+This is needed because the following entry in the `build.gradle` file will pull that value at build time and place it in the `BuildConfig` class:

 ```
     defaultConfig {